ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ~~~
 {: #fig-redemption title="Challenge-response redemption protocol interaction"}

-The context in which an Origin challenges a Client for a token is referred to
-as the redemption context.
-This context includes all information associated
-with the redemption event, such as the timestamp of the event, Client visible
-information (including the IP address), and the Origin name.
+Alternatively, when configured to do so, Clients may opportunistically present
+Token values to Origins without a corresponding TokenChallenge.

 The challenge provides the client with the information necessary to obtain
-tokens that the server might subsequently accept (in this context).
-As
+tokens that the server might subsequently accept in the redemption context.
-described in {{?AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}, there are a
-number of ways in which the token may vary, including:
+There are a number of ways in which the token may vary based on this challenge,
+including:

 - Issuance protocol.
-The token identifies the type of issuance protocol
+The challenge identifies the type of issuance protocol
   required for producing the token.
 Different issuance protocols have different
   security properties, e.g., some issuance protocols may produce tokens that
   are publicly verifiable, whereas others may not have this property.
 - Issuer identity.
-Tokens identify which Issuers are trusted for a given
+Token challenges identify which Issuers are trusted for a
-  issuance protocol.
-Each Issuer, in turn, determines which Attesters it is
+  given issuance protocol.
+Each Issuer, in turn, determines which Attesters it
-  willing to accept in the issuance protocol.
+  is willing to accept in the issuance protocol.
 This means that if an Origin
   origin.example accepts tokens issued by Issuer issuer.example, and that
   Issuer in turn accepts different types of attestation from more than one
   trusted Attester, then a Client may use either of these trusted Attesters
   to issue and redeem tokens for origin.example.
 However, origin.example
   neither explicitly specifies nor learns the Attesters or their attestation
   formats used for token issuance.
 - Redemption context.
-Tokens can be bound to a given redemption context, which
+Challenges can be bound to a given redemption context,
-  influences a client's ability to pre-fetch and cache tokens.
-For example,
+  which influences a client's ability to pre-fetch and cache tokens.
+For
-  an empty redemption context always allows tokens to be issued and redeemed
+  example, an empty redemption context always allows tokens to be issued and
-  non-interactively, whereas a fresh and random redemption context means
+  redeemed non-interactively, whereas a fresh and random redemption context
-  that the redeemed token must be issued only after the client receives the
+  means that the redeemed token must be issued only after the client receives
-  challenge.
+  the challenge.
 See Section 2.1.1 of {{AUTHSCHEME}} for more details.
 - Per-Origin or cross-Origin.
-Tokens can be constrained to the Origin for
+Challenges can be constrained to the Origin for
   which the challenge originated (referred to as per-Origin tokens), or
   can be used across multiple Origins (referred to as cross-Origin tokens).
   The set of Origins for which a cross-Origin token is applicable is referred